January, compared to June (in the Northern Hemisphere)

 The clue was intended to be parsed as "abbreviation that is on a copyright page" rather than "an abbreviation that means copyright page", though I can see how it might be confusing.
 I've changed the clue to "Copyright page info (abbr.)".

-Raven 5:19 · 12 months ago
+Raven 5:19 · over 1 year ago

 Much better and clearer clue.
 Thanks. :)

-Charles Montpetit 🤓3:47 · about 1 year ago
+Charles Montpetit 🤓3:47 · over 1 year ago

 I didn't want the fun to end, so I kept looking for further steps to take.
 For instance, the meta phrase could be parsed as IN A PERIODIC "AL", meaning something that's hidden at the core of the element ALUMINIUM.
 The answer to the prompt "Where might you find a crossword" would then be "I", meaning that crosswords are in one's heart (aww).
 But I guess that IN A PERIODICAL is ok too.